Hello and welcome

-Akyia Japan provides access to real estate listings and akiya bank data that is usually limited to Japanese speakers only.
-We are a private search service that translates public listings via a translation algorithm for English speakers.
-Users can then utilise regular search tools to find properties they would never otherwise find.
+Akiya Japan provides access to public real estate listings and akiya bank data that is usually limited to Japanese speakers only.
+We are a private search engine that translates web listings for English speakers which, when mixed with popular search tools, empowers users to find properties they would never otherwise find.

-We regularly update our database of thousands of listings, providing images of the properties, map locations, parking information, and other powerful search feature not usually found on regular Japanese property sites.
+We update our database daily - adding to a resource of 215,285 already existing listings.
+We provide images of the properties, map locations, parking information, and other powerful search features that are not usually found on regular Japanese property sites.

 Once you find a property we recommend you recruit the support of a fluent Japanese speaker, or buyer's agent in Japan, to handle the administrative aspects of the purchase.

-We have thousands of properties in our database, ranging anywhere between $0 to a few hundred thousand.
+We have thousands of properties in our database, ranging anywhere between $0 to very high end.

 In some cases, an akiya property may be eligible for a subsidy or grant from the Japanese government, which can be used to offset the cost of repairs and renovations.
 Additionally, some cities and towns offer tax incentives and other programs to help buyers of akiya properties.